abelson-lab/smMIP-tools/README.md

 ## Read Processing
 ### Description
-map_smMIPs_extract_UMIs.R takes as an input a paired-end read alignment bam file and a smMIP design file containing information about each probe and its targeted sequenced.
+map_smMIPs_extract_UMIs.R takes as an input a paired-end read alignment bam file and a smMIP design file containing information about each probe and its targeted genomic loci.
 It applys a set of filters on the input bam file to discard hard clipped reads, reads with low mapping quality, paired reads with an unexpected insert size or improper alignment orientations.
-To validate the proper structure of reads, and to identify corrupted UMI sequences read-smMIP linkages are being conducted.
+To validate the proper structure of reads, and to identify corrupted Unique Molecular Identifier (UMI) sequences read-smMIP linkages are being conducted.
 The final output contains a couple of quality control summary files concerning raw and consensus reads as well as a BAM file containing only high-quality reads.
 UMIs sequences and smMIPs-of-origin will be included in each read’s header.
+If you are not familiar with the concept of consensus base calls you may read our Nucleic Acid Research paper ([PMID: 31127310](https://academic.oup.com/nar/article/47/15/e87/5498633)).

 ### Configuration
 1) Make sure to have a [smMIP-design file](https://github.com/BioSoft/smMIP-tools/blob/main/Example/supplemental_files/Target_MIPgen.txt).
 We used [MIPgen](http://shendurelab.github.io/MIPGEN) to design the smMIP used in this example.
-If you designed your smMIPs differently make sure that your file contain the following columns (case sensitve) and their relavant information: chr, ext_probe_start, ext_probe_stop, ext_probe_sequence, lig_probe_start, lig_probe_stop, lig_probe_sequence, mip_scan_start_position, mip_scan_stop_position, scan_target_sequence, mip_sequence ('N' represent UMIs), probe_strand, mip_name
+If you designed your smMIPs differently, make sure that your file contain the following columns (case sensitve) and their relavant information: chr, ext_probe_start, ext_probe_stop, ext_probe_sequence, lig_probe_start, lig_probe_stop, lig_probe_sequence, mip_scan_start_position, mip_scan_stop_position, scan_target_sequence, mip_sequence ('N' represent UMIs), probe_strand, mip_name
 2) Please generate a single folder and copy into it all the bam files that you want to analyse.
 We provide [bam files](https://github.com/BioSoft/smMIP-tools/tree/main/Example/bams) that can be used with this manual.

 ### Running the code